 Monitoring judges how effective an adopted plan is and provides a sound evidence base for making decisions on new policies and proposals.
 Cannock Chase Council monitors key issues in the District detailed in the following reports:

 The Authorities Monitoring Report (AMR) monitors the implementation of plans and policies to assess if the Council's objectives are being achieved.

 Strategic Housing Land Availability Assessment (SHLAA) and Employment Land Availability Assessment (ELAA)

-The Strategic Housing Land Availability Assessment (SHLAA.) and Employment Land Availability Assessment (ELAA) documents are updated annually to identify land that is suitable and available to meet future housing and employment requirements within Cannock Chase District.
-The interactive map shows the ELA and SHLAA sites.
+The Strategic Housing Land Availability Assessment (SHLAA) and Employment Land Availability Assessment (ELAA) documents are updated regularly to identify land that is suitable and available to meet future housing and employment requirements within Cannock Chase District.
+The interactive map shows the ELA and SHLAA sites (Instructions on how to use the site are available below).
 The sites have been assessed and are listed in categories to show their status.

 Self Build Housing

 From 1 April 2016, Cannock Chase Council is required to maintain a register of individuals and associations seeking to acquire a service plot of land within the borough for the purpose of building a house as their sole or main residence as a self-build or custom build.

 What is a self-build and custom build?